Golden State Priority Project

 - Light-duty vehicle: A vehicle with a gross vehicle weight rating of 8,500 pounds or less.

 - Low-income community (LIC): For the purposes of the project, the census tracts that are either at or below 80% of the statewide median income, or at or below the threshold designated as low-income by the California Department of Housing and Community Development's (HCD) 2021 State Income Limits.

 - Permit Application Package: The package submitted to the permitting agency as an application for a permit, including permit application, plan set and receipt for paid plan check fees (where applicable).

 - Place of worship: A building used for the gathering of a religious or faith-based organization for spiritual purposes.

-- Police or Sheriff station: Police and sheriff stations include storefront police or sheriff substations that serve the surrounding community and adjacent areas.
-Proposed Installations at Police and Sheriff stations are still subject to public accessibility requirements and should not primarily be for fleet use.
+- Police/sheriff station: Police and sheriff stations include storefront police or sheriff substations that serve the surrounding community and adjacent areas.
+Police/sheriff station sites are still subject to public accessibility requirements and should not be primarily for fleet use.

 - Restaurant: A business where meals and refreshments may be purchased.